lammps/lammps/doc/src/message.rst

 open-source `ZeroMQ library <http://zeromq.org>`_, which must be installed on your system.
-The client specifies an IP address (IPv4 format) or the DNS name of the machine the server code is running on, followed by a 4-digit port ID for the socket, separated by a colon.
+The client specifies an IP address (IPv4 format) or the DNS name of the machine the server code is running on, followed by a 4 or 5 digit port ID for the socket, separated by a colon.
 E.g.

 .. parsed-literal::